 The District Safety Coordinator facilitates the annual safety review meeting conducted by the School Board or its designee, as required by 105 ILCS 128/25, amended by P.A.
-101-455, and 128/30.
-During the annual safety review, the law requires the School Board or its designee to "review each school building's emergency and crisis response plans, protocols, and procedures, including procedures regarding the District's threat assessment team, and each building's compliance with the school safety drill programs."
+102-395, and 128/30.
+During the annual safety review, the law requires the School Board or its designee to "review each school building's emergency and crisis response plans, protocols, and procedures, including procedures regarding the District's threat assessment team, the efficacy and effects of law enforcement drills, and each building's compliance with the school safety drill programs."
 If the school board uses a designee, it should preferably be someone other than the District Safety Coordinator to assure an unbiased audit.
-The

-District Safety Coordinator assists the Board or its designee to comply with annual review requirements, including without limitation, the completion of a report certifying that the review took place.
-See the III.
-State Board of Education (ISBE) website for an annual review checklist and report at: www.isbe.net/Pages/School-Emergency-and-Crisis-Response-Plan-Guide.aspx.
-The Open Meetings Act (OMA) allows the Board to enter closed session to discuss security procedures, school building safety and security, and the use of personnel and equipment to respond to an actual, a threatened, or a reasonably potential danger to the safety of employees, students, staff, the public, or public property (5 ILCS 120/2(c)(8)).
+The District Safety Coordinator assists the Board or its designee to comply with annual review requirements, including without limitation, the completion of a report certifying that the review took place.
+See the Ill.
+State Board of Education (ISBE) website for an annual review checklist and report www.isbe.net/Pages/School-Emergency-and-Crisis-Response-Plan-Guide.aspx.
+Meetings Act (OMA) allows the Board to enter closed session to discuss security procedures, school building safety and security, and the use of personnel and equipment to respond to an actual, a threatened, or a reasonably potential danger to the safety of employees, students, staff, the public, or public property.
+5 ILCS 120/2(c)(8).
 Consult the Board Attorney for assistance with this OMA exception.